AgentD/hausboot/README.md

 It also reads the `E820` memory map on its own.

 There is a information structure in the `bzImage` at fixed offset `0x01F1`.
-The boot loader would load the first `N` sectors (wahtever the info struct says) to low memory and the rest of the kernel into high-memory.
+The boot loader would load the first `N` sectors (whatever the info struct says) to low memory and the rest of the kernel into high-memory.

 # Minor Things I Learned Along the Way